 Where to Find It

-This documentation should be in the family file.
-Documentation must include a copy of an active individualized education program (IEP).
+Required exceptional needs documentation should be in the family file.
+Documentation must include a copy of an active IEP or IFSP.

 Rules and Guidelines